Libera-Chat/libera-chat.github.io/index.md

 ## Who?

-Libera Chat is a Swedish non-profit organisation created to provide a community platform for free open-source software and peer directed projects on a volunteer basis.
+Libera Chat is a Swedish non-profit organisation created to provide a community platform for free and open-source software and peer directed projects on a volunteer basis.

 ## How?